Empaths and Work

 Editor, Writer, small business owner, healing careers, lawyers, architects, artists, actors, independent electricians and plumbers, forest rangers, landscape designers, gardeners

 Sales, customer service, retail, public relations, politics, executives managing large teams, and trial attorneys.

 These jobs expend too much energy and create too much drama for most empath to enjoy.

 Enjoyment Matters for Empaths and Work

 If anyone finds themselves at a point where their work is sucking more energy than it ever gives back, don’t be afraid to rethink your career or vocation.

-Don’t let how much time or effort changing your career will require deter you from pursuing your dreams, the time will go by anyway.
+Don’t let how much time or effort changing your career will require deter you from pursuing a better life, the time will go by anyway.

 You owe it to yourself to seek that which will fulfill you.
-If you are moving towards your dreams, your soul will feel alive.
-When your soul is fed with mindful work, life becomes a much richer and deeper canvas.
-Engage your Heart, Ignite your Spirit!
+If you are moving towards a more aligned life–even if it is only incrementally–your soul will feel alive.
+When your soul is fed with mindful work in an environment that supports your sensitivities, life becomes a much richer and deeper canvas.